Life Science Explorers

 About the program

 A hands-on research experience for middle school students over the age of 12.
-Over 12 sessions students will complete an original research workflow, using DNA as a tool to identify moss species.
+Throughout 10 sessions, students will complete an original research workflow, using DNA as a tool to identify moss species.
 Alongside this work participants will complete a curriculum covering molecular biology, ecology and exploration of life science careers.

 Participants will be supported by a team of volunteer instructors including multiple professional biologists, keen to share their knowledge and skills to support young scientists.